-- (b) Participants may make an alternative election at any time through one of the methods established under Section 10004(d). - (1) A Participating Employee may elect a Contribution Rate other than the default Contribution Rate at any integer between 0% and 100% of Compensation. - (2) A Participating Employee may opt out of Automatic Escalation or elect an alternative Automatic Escalation percentage at any time by notifying the Administrator using one of the methods established in Section 10004(d). - (3) A Participant may elect to make recurring non-payroll Contributions of at least \$10 each to their Account.
-Such recurring non-payroll Contributions must be made at least as frequently as quarterly and contributed through Electronic Fund Transfer. - (4) A Participating Employee or Participating Individual may also elect to make non-recurring non-payroll Contributions.
-Such Contributions may be made through
+- (b) Participants may make an alternative election at any time through one of the methods established under Section $10004(\underline{ed})$ . - (1) A Participating Employee may elect a Contribution Rate other than the default Contribution Rate at any integer between 0% and 100% of Compensation. - (2) A Participating Employee may opt out of Automatic Escalation or elect an alternative Automatic Escalation percentage at any time by notifying the Administrator using one of the methods established in Section 10004(ed). - (3) A Participant may elect to make recurring non-payroll Contributions of at least \$10 each to their Account.
+Such recurring non-payroll Contributions must be made at least as frequently as quarterly and contributed electronically through Electronic Fund Transfer. - (4) A Participating Employee or Participating Individual may also elect to make non-

-- Electronic Fund Transfer or by personal check and must be a minimum of \$50 each. - (5) A Participant may elect one or more investment options for any portion of their existing balance or future contributions.
-Participants may make this alternative election by notifying the Administrator using one of the methods established in Section 10004(d). - (6) Alternative contribution elections (including Contribution Rates, Automatic Escalation and opt out elections) shall be implemented as soon as administratively practicable but no later than the first payroll period following 30 days after notification by the Administrator of the alternative election. - (c) Other Contribution and Investment Election Rules - (1) Participating Employers are prohibited from contributing to a Participating Employee's Account. - (2) An individual who is both a Participating Employer and a Participating Employee may make Contributions to their own Account under the same terms and conditions as other Participating Employees. - (3) Amounts withheld by the Participating Employer shall not exceed the amount of the Participating Employee's Compensation remaining after any payroll deductions required by law to have higher precedence, including a court order. - (4) A Participant may elect, using one of the methods established in Section 10004(d), to make all or some of their Contributions to a Traditional IRA.
+- recurring non-payroll Contributions.
+Such Contributions may be made electronicallythrough Electronic Fund Transfer or by personal check and must be a minimum of \$50 each. - (5) A Participant may elect one or more investment options other than the default-investment option for any portion of their existing balance or future contributions.

+Participants may make this alternative election by notifying the Administrator using one of the methods established in Section 10004(ed)-that the Participant wishes to invest future contributions or change investment elections for any portion of their existing balance in their Account directly in another investment alternative or alternatives offered by the Program. - (6) Alternative contribution elections (including Contribution Rates, Automatic Escalation and opt out elections) shall be implemented as quickly soon as administratively practicable but in any event no later than the first payroll period following 30 days after notification by the Administrator of the alternative election. - (c) Other Contribution and Investment Election Rules - (1) Participating Employers are prohibited from contributing to a Participating Employee's Account. - (2) An individual who is both a Participating Employer and a Participating Employee may make Contributions to their own Account under the same terms and conditions as other Participating Employees. - (3) Amounts withheld by the Participating Employer shall not exceed the amount of the Participating Employee's Compensation remaining after any payroll deductions required by law to have higher precedence, including a court order. - (4) A Participant may elect, using one of the methods established in Section 10004(ed), to make all or some of their Contributions to a Traditional IRA.
 This option is not yet available.
-After complying with the Administrative Procedure Act Chapter 3.5, the Administrator shall post notice of the option on the Program's website (saver.calsavers.com).
+After complying with the Administrative ProcedureAct Chapter 3.5, the Administrator shall post notice of the option on the Program's website (saver.calsavers.com).

-Note - Authority Cited: Sections 100010 and 100048, Government Code.
+Note - Authority Cited: Sections 100010 and 100048, California Government Code.
 Reference: Sections 100002, 100004, 100008, 100012, 100032 and 100043, Government Code.